 September and October are wonderful months for visiting the coast of Oregon.
 The weather is usually sunny and mild, although rainy periods move in toward the end of October.

 Where to stay on an Oregon Coast fall trip

-Where to eat on an Oregon Coast fall trip
+Where to eat in Newport on an Oregon fall vacation

 In Newport, Taphouse at Nye Creek provided a sunny deck for lunch that included Oregon crafted beer.
 We also enjoyed a late lunch/early dinner at Local Ocean Seafood followed by sea lion watching in the Newport Harbor.
 I’ll be returning to Local Ocean for the seasonal special of grilled halibut and peaches.
 Yum!

 Since first writing this article, we’ve added new restaurant favorites in Newport:

 - Nye Beach Café at historic Nye Beach

 - Azul is our go to Mexican restaurant.
 You’ll find it in Waldport.

 Continue down the Oregon Coast for more good food